-While the requirements for each type of innocent spouse relief is different, there are some common elements that must be met to qualify.
+While the requirements for each type of innocent spouse relief are different, there are some common elements that must be met to qualify.

 Innocent spouses include spouses that had nothing to do with and were unaware of their spouse’s tax errors or omissions.
 This is referred to as the actual knowledge requirement.

 The key to qualifying for innocent spouse relief is to prove that the innocent spouse did not benefit from the funds that should have gone to pay the tax liability.

 There are some common misconceptions about when the innocent spouse can qualify.
 Here are a few examples (that are true statements):

 - Those who are not truly “innocent” can also qualify.